 Again, find out the specific diploma replacement process from your alma mater.

 Its written request requirements might be more inclusive or exclusive than the above requirements.
-You will most likely need to have your application request form or some of your documents notarized.
-Very often you can schedule an appointment with a notary public at your local UPS store.
-Check online to find a UPS store offering licensed notary public services in your area.
+You’ll most likely need to have your application request form or some of your documents notarized.
+Very often you can schedule an appointment with a notary public at a UPS store.
+Check online to find a local UPS store offering licensed notary public services.

 Expect the diploma replacement process to take some time.